 Meditation in its many forms, some of which may certainly work better for this purpose, will also help.

 There are two different groups of herbs that help with shen, stabilizers and tonics.

 Shen stabilizers are a group of herbs that help with shen disturbances, like those of anger, worry, anxiety, listed above.
 Their role is to help stabilize the emotions.

-Zizyphus, Pearl Powder, and Dragon Bone are a few well-known shen stabilizers.
+Ziziphus, Pearl Powder, and Dragon Bone are a few well-known shen stabilizers.
 (We’ll be releasing zizyphus soon!)
-Himalayan Rhodiola, as opposed to Rhodiola rosea, also supports shen.

 A shen tonic is different.
 Its function is more to open the heart and uplift your shen.
 These are some of the classic herbs used to help achieve enlightenment and ultimate balance by sages and hermits in the past.
 They assist in allowing your shen to express itself.

-Shen tonics include Albizzia flowers, Schisandra, Ginseng, Polygala and many others.
+Shen tonics include Albizia, Schisandra, Ginseng, Polygala and many others.

 While most herbs either stabilize or open a few of them do both.
 Reishi is the prime example of this.
 Wild reishi especially is a shen tonic.
 And even cultivated reishi is great for stabilizing the shen.

 There’s a reason reishi is at the top of just about any herb list.

 I would say that it was reishi, along with a supporting cast of other herbs, that ultimately led me into this field.
 After looking back at my life, from when I first heard of reishi and other tonic herbs, and began consuming them, that’s when my life began to change.
 Over the years, I’ve become quite a different person than what I once was.
 More confident, more successful, more balanced, and part of this was by starting to take these herbs.